AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Resazurin-Metabolic-Assays-Protocol-for-Individual-Stress-Testing.md

 12. Save the data to a flash drive and add to GitHub at the [location here under the Data directory](https://github.com/RobertsLab/oyster-resazurin).
 13. Record the time of the measurement.
 Rinse the 96 well plate thoroughly.
 14. Repeat at T4, T5, and T6 hours of incubation at 42°C.
+15. Take an image of all cups with a color scale at the T6 (final high temperature) sampling.
+Take lids off of the cups and take an image that includes all cups so that we can conduct color analysis of the liquid.

 ## Final survival measurements